Our Vision and Mission

 —Arthur Rockwell, Founding member of the Monteverde community

 Monteverde was first settled by 11 Quaker families from Alabama who decided to leave the United States and settle in Costa Rica in the early 1950’s.
-They held strong beliefs against the military system in the US and chose Costa Rica because it had abolished its army shortly before their arrival.
-They later wrote,
+They did so because of strong beliefs against the military system in the US and because Costa Rica had chosen to abolish its army.
+They later wrote:

 “And so it was that with green forests, green pastures, and green crops growing the year round, we named our new found land Monteverde (Green Mountain).”